 L. ‘Fire King’

 Hybridized by Stooke in 1933, Fire King is an Asiatic lily with deep red-orange flowers covered in purple spots.
 The lightly scented petals curl outward, exposing the orange stamens.
 Fire King is tall, can reach up to 6 feet high.
 The pointy dark green leaves definitely provide a contrast to the showy flowers.
+Also known as the Fire Lily, these types of lilies thrive in well-drained soil and are somewhat shade tolerant as well.

 L. ‘Gran Paradiso’

 The red-orange flowers have wider glossy petals prominently curling at the ends.
 The center appears brighter orange and the underside have tinges of dark red.
 The yellow buds also add a pop of color against the big, showy flowers.
 Gran Paradiso is a great cut flower and is always a smart choice as a garden border.
+It is shade tolerant, especially compared to other lily varieties.

 L. ‘Grand Cru’